 Understand your role and responsibilities in managing your disability benefits correctly, including how to continue or stop your benefit payments.

-- Manage Your Claim with SDI Online
+- How to File a Claim in SDI Online

 - DI FAQs: Receiving Benefits and Payments